-Note: File Number 1 is VID00001.
+Note: File Number 1 is VID00001.XXX or SND00001.XXX.
 Please refer to the Media Files chapter in this manual for further details on file naming.

 - 1. If the reproducer is stopped, pressing this button will cause the lowest numbered file to start playing. - 2.
 If the reproducer is playing, pressing this button will cause it to stop playing. - 3.
 If the reproducer is in a fault condition (status LED flashing red), pressing this button will clear the fault.